 Using a multi-sampled kit

 A multi-sampled kit works by looking at the incoming desired pitch, and then determining which sample slice is the best candidate for that pitch.
 The pitch a sample is matched against, is set by the 'tune' parameter.
-Slice selection is then done as follows;
+Slice selection is then done automatically as follows;

 1. Find all slices that have a tuning ('tune') that is closest to the incoming desired pitch.